-The ex-England captain, who played his final game at Parc des Princes on Saturday, admits that it was "special" to finish his career in the "beautiful" French capital
+The ex-England captain, who played his final professional game at Parc des Princes on Saturday, admitted is was "special" to finish his career in the "beautiful" French capital

 "To finish my career here is special.
 Paris is the most beautiful place in the world.
-I'm sad to go," Beckham told reporters after the match.
+I'm sad to go," he told reporters after the match.